DRL-Based Spectrum Sharing for RIS-Aided Local High-Quality Wireless Networks: Numerical Results

 \subsection{Channel Model}

-We consider a frequency-selective SISO downlink system with $C$ orthogonal subchannels.
+As stated in Section \ref{Sys_Model} we consider a frequency-selective MISO downlink system.
 For each subchannel $c\in\mathcal{C}$, the direct BS--UE channel between BS $b$ and user $k$ is modeled as

-where $d_{b,k}$ denotes the Euclidean distance, $\beta$ is the path-loss exponent, and $\rho_0$ is the reference channel gain at a distance of $1$~m.
-The small-scale fading coefficient follows independent Rayleigh fading, i.e., $\bar{h}_{b,k}^{c} \sim \mathcal{CN}(0,1), \ \forall\, b,k,c$.
-For RIS-assisted links, the BS--RIS and RIS--UE channels on subchannel $c$ are given by
+where $d_{b,k}$ denotes the Euclidean distance between BS $b$ and user $k$, $\beta$ is the path-loss exponent, and $\rho_0$ is the reference channel gain at a distance of $1$~m.
+The small-scale fading vector follows independent Rayleigh fading, i.e.,